Healthy, protein-packed lunches that will satisfy hungry teenagers.

 - Stonyfield Organic YoKids Squeezers (freeze them ahead and they will still be cool by lunchtime)

-- homemade power bites or granola bars with low sugar and a decent amount of protein (like KIND bars or some Cliff bars)
+- homemade power bites or granola bars with low sugar and a decent amount of protein (like KIND bars or Cliff Z-bars)

 - Justin’s nut butter snack pack with pretzels for dipping